Muslims say that Jesus did not die on the cross. Is there any historical evidences to their (Muslims)claims?

 First of all, the fact that Muhammad claimed Jesus did not die or was not resurrected has a problem up front.
 Muhammad lived nearly six hundred years after Christ.
 How would he know anything that was not known previously?
 What possible reason would there be to trust Muhammad’s opinion on whether Jesus was killed or was raised from the dead?
 He did not know anyone who knew Jesus.
 He had relatively little contact with Christians and, as far as I know, had no access whatsoever to historical materials that would be relevant to the question of whether Jesus was raised from the dead.
 So, the fact that Muslims claim Jesus was not killed or raised from the dead tells me literally nothing whatsoever about whether he was or was not resurrected.

 Getting to your question, the simple answer is a definite no. There is no evidence, either that Jesus was not killed or that he did not raise from the dead.
 To be honest, it is somewhat unfair to ask for evidence that Jesus was not killed or raised.
 What would the evidence be?
 A body?
-Record of him living after his crucifixion (other than the fifty days before his ascension)?
+Record of him living after his crucifixion (other than the forty days or so before his ascension)?
 Obviously not.
 Contemporaries who said he was not raised?
 That is a possibility.
 There is no direct evidence of people from people at that time who denied the resurrection, but I am sure there were people who did not believe Jesus was raised from the dead.

 It is hard to prove a negative, and therefore, the fact that there is no evidence that Jesus was not raised is not a very good evidence that he was.
 Really, a much better question than the one you asked is whether there is evidence he was raised from the dead.
 In that case, the answer is a definite yes.
 Here are three historical facts: 1.
 Jesus was crucified, under the authority of Pontius Pilate.
 2. The resurrection of Jesus was claimed publicly in Jerusalem in the immediate aftermath of the event.
 3. The tomb where Jesus’ body was placed was empty.